 I am a Western Australian artist living in East Fremantle.

 My art practice is multi disciplinary across sculpture, textiles and painting, and is concerned with evoking the Australian landscape and choosing materials that reflect upon the Australian culture.
 The themes of climate change and biodiversity extinctions of flora and fauna across the globe as also in Australia are constant influences.

 Kings Park Botanical Gardens recently commissioned me to create an Ephemeral Artwork for the 2017 Wildflower Festival.
 The work is called ‘Woven Wildernest’ and is situated in the heart of the gardens.
 It consists of a large (6m)nest with a wildflower egg (2×1.5m).
 The Artwork pays homage to the Kwongan region of Western Australia being a global biodiversity hotspot.

-My sculptures ‘Rose of Jericho, Anastacia and Resurrection Bush’ can be viewed at Sculptures by the Sea in Bondi during October/November 2017.
+My sculptures ‘Rose of Jericho, Anastacia and Resurrection Bush’ were exhibited at Sculptures by the Sea in Bondi during October/November 2017.
 I exhibited in Sculpture by the Sea at Cottesloe, March, 2017.
 My work titled ‘Tumbleweed’ was a further exploration of the theme of reflecting the landscape using fencing wire salvaged from the original rabbit proof fence.
 They evoke the natural forms of tumbleweed in the landscape and document the natural elements of our man made environment.
 Previously my sculptures at Sculpture by the Sea in 2016 and 2015 are similar in structure and form although explore different concerns.

 My portrait of Lex Randolph was selected for the ‘Salon’ in 2016 in the Black Swan Portrait Prize.
 My portrait painting of John Cullinane titled “Portrait of an Artist” was selected as a finalist for the Black Swan Portrait Prize in October 2014 exhibited at Linton and Kay Gallery, St Georges Tce, Perth.